Technology

 According to the Gutiérrez Group, Colombia stands out in the global technology sector because it combines welcoming policies like digital nomad visas, a thriving start-up ecosystem and a spirit of innovation.

 On the other hand, Colombia’s start-up scene is stronger than ever.
-According to the Colombia Tech Report 2023-2024, there are currently 1,720 start-ups in the country, with comparative growth rate of 30% from the 2022-2023 period.
+According to the Colombia Tech Report 2023-2024, there are currently 1,720 start-ups in the country, with a comparative growth rate of 30% from the 2022-2023 period.
 Investment was mainly directed towards the Fintech (39%), Proptech (29%) and EnergyTech (8%) industries, which resulted in Colombia leading the Latin American ranking for demand and access to funding, as per the report

 Discovering Colombia’s potential